undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Where to stay

 Stay within the walls to get the empty evening town.
 Central independent options include the small Hotel Duomo near the cathedral, and B&Bs within the historic core such as B&B Ripa Medici, which has cliff views (verify all current operation).
-For a vineyard stay, the agriturismi in the surrounding countryside put you among the Orvieto Classico vines and make a cellar visit easy — a good choice if you have a second night and want to slow down further.
-Wherever you book, aim to be inside the walls or in the immediate countryside rather than down in the valley near the station: the whole point of an overnight here is to have the rock-top streets after the day-trippers have gone, and to walk the perimeter at dawn or dusk.
-Book ahead for the shoulder-season weeks, when rooms in the centre are limited.
+For a vineyard stay, the agriturismi in the surrounding countryside put you among the Orvieto Classico vines and make a cellar visit easy; a good choice if you have a second night and want to slow down further.
+Wherever you book, aim to be inside the walls or in the immediate countryside, not down in the valley by the station.
+An overnight here buys you the rock-top streets after the last coach group has gone, and the perimeter walk at dawn or dusk.
+Rooms in the centre are limited in the spring and autumn weeks, so reserve early.

 What to eat

-Orvieto's table is Umbrian and unhurried.
-The wine to ask for is Orvieto Classico DOC, a white built on Grechetto and Procanico grapes and made in the cellars cut into the tufa beneath the town.
+The wine to ask for is Orvieto Classico DOC, a white built on Grechetto and Procanico grapes, made in cellars cut into the tufa beneath the town.
 On the plate, look for umbrichelli (also written umbricelli), a hand-rolled local pasta, and cinghiale (wild boar) alla cacciatora.
-Pecorino and local salumi, Umbrian extra-virgin olive oil and, in season, black truffle round out the regional repertoire.
-A cellar visit to taste the Classico at source — many of the old caves are still working wine stores — is one of the best slow experiences the town offers.
-Eat where the town eats, in the quieter quarters away from the Duomo square, and let a producer or a small osteria steer you toward the current vintage rather than reaching for a familiar label.
+Pecorino and local salumi fill the antipasto board; in season, black truffle turns up shaved over almost anything, with Umbrian extra-virgin olive oil underneath it all.
+Many of the old caves still serve as working wine stores, and a tasting at source is one of the best slow experiences the town offers.
+Skip the Duomo square at mealtimes and follow the locals into the side quarters.
+Let a producer or a small osteria steer you toward the current vintage instead of a familiar label.

 What to do

 Go underground where the crowds don't.
-The Pozzo della Cava — the Orvieto Underground complex run by the Sciarra family — is a family-run cave-and-well network in the medieval quarter, far quieter than the Duomo crush and a clearer window onto how the Etruscans and their successors lived inside the rock.
-At the cliff base, the Etruscan necropolis of Crocifisso del Tufo is an evocative, under-visited site.
-The finest free walk is the rupe circuit — a path around the perimeter walls, best at dawn or dusk, with long views over the valley.
-The small church of San Giovenale, at the quiet western tip of the plateau, rewards the stroll out to it.
-And a cellar visit to taste Orvieto Classico ties the wine theme to the underground one.
+The Pozzo della Cava (the Orvieto Underground complex run by the Sciarra family) is a cave-and-well network in the medieval quarter, far quieter than the Duomo crush and a clearer window onto how the Etruscans and their successors lived inside the rock.
+At the cliff base, the Etruscan necropolis of Crocifisso del Tufo is evocative and under-visited.
+The finest free walk is the rupe circuit, a path around the perimeter walls, best at dawn or dusk, with long views over the valley.
+The small church of San Giovenale, at the quiet western tip of the plateau, is worth the stroll out.
+A cellar visit to taste Orvieto Classico ties the wine theme to the underground one.
 Save the Duomo and the Signorelli frescoes for early morning, before the groups arrive.

 How to travel here